 Stay flexible.
 Providing a range of travel times may yield a better fare.
 Also ask about alternative flight types - connecting and direct - as well as competing airlines, or a different airport.

 Be precise.
 You can never be too specific when booking travel.
-So if you woud rather not consider alternative options, clearly state your preferences for airlines, airports, and flight type.
+So if you would rather not consider alternative options, clearly state your preferences for airlines, airports, and flight type.
 Get all the costs.
 For example, travel agents are required to outline all taxes, airport fees, and fuel surcharges that are all part of your airfare.

 For more information you may wish to visit Agences de voyages in French on the website of the Office de la protection du consommateur Québec for more information on travel agencies.

-Montréal PROFESSIONALS Kit
+Montréal TOURISM Kit

 Travel Agency Agent by Rachel Louise Barry